mookiedog/ptwd/README.md

 Instead, it comes as a zip file containing a single binary executable that needs to be stored somewhere.
 In this case, we will store ninja in our ~/.local/bin directory that was created earlier in this document.

-Use a Windows browser to get to the ninja [download page](https://github.com/ninja-build/ninja/releases) The download file '**ninja-linux.zip**' contains the x86 ninja executable for linux.
+Use a browser to get to the ninja [download page](https://github.com/ninja-build/ninja/releases) The download file '**ninja-linux.zip**' contains the x86 ninja executable for linux.
+If you are not on an x86 host, find the appropriate executable.
 Instead of downloading the file, right click its name and select "copy link".
-In your Unbuntu terminal window, do the following commands.
+In your Linux terminal window, do the following commands.
 After you type the 'wget' in the commands below, use shift-insert or ctrl-V to paste the link that you copied from the download page.

 ```bash
 cd ~/.local/bin